cwsauburn/AlabamaWATER/README.md

 # AlabamaWATER
-NWM forecast assessment in AL
+National Water Model (NWM) forecast assessment in ACT&ACF basin, and part of AL, the paper is published